A Great Moving Company Starts with Professional Movers.

 - The 2nd mover undergoes two more days of training with an EDM, and is evaluated at the end of each day.

 - Like the 3rd mover, after the 2nd mover completes the training, he or she takes the 2nd Mover Exam.

 After a period of time (based on the abilities of the mover), the 2nd mover will receive a review by an EDM.
 If the review is positive, he or she may be promoted to a higher rank.
-The next possible ranks are EDM, 1st Mover or Crew Chief in Training.
+The next possible ranks Driver, Crew Chief in training and Crew Chief.

-All levels of Crew Chiefs must be able to drive.
+All levels of Crew Chiefs must be able to drive a company vehicle.

-- The prospective driver takes the Driving Class.
+- The prospective driver takes the Safe Driving Class.

 - Upon completion of the class, the driver takes the exam.
 If he or she passes, the mover is now eligible to be a driver and to train to be a Crew Chief.

 - If there is room for more Crew Chiefs, the new driver will undergo three days of training with a Senior Crew Chief (SCC).